scionproto/scion/doc/BeaconExtensions.md

 Information about static properties is stored inside the PCBs.
 This is achieved by each AS embedding information about itself in an extension field of its ASEntry.
-Each such extension contains a small amount of metdata describing a section of the path.
+Each such extension contains a small amount of metadata describing a section of the path.
 In order to obtain static properties of the end-to-end path, the relevant data in each of these extension entries is extracted from the PCBs and combined to deliver the actual information.